Ryanheo15/CSE_110_Lab_1/index.md

 ### Favorite quote
 In the words of Oscar Wilde:
- > Be yourself; everyone else is already taken.
+ > "Be yourself; everyone else is already taken."

 ### Code
 This is how you print something in Java: